prasannax1/starships/README.md

 The dual single-warp-engine arrangement causes the warp field to be unstable at higher warp speeds.
 The Orca-A class uses this instability to deliberately generate a warp field for upto a few seconds to as less as a few microseconds, with alternate nacelles regenerating a warp field just at the moment of collapse.
-This makes the Orca-A class unusually maneuverable at warp speeds, able to achieve seemingly impossible tasks as being able to warp through an asteroid field.[^7]
+This makes the Orca-A class unusually maneuverable at warp speeds, able to achieve seemingly impossible tasks as being able to warp through an asteroid field.[^asteroid]

-[^7]: Given sufficient advance telemetry, of course.
+[^asteroid]: Given sufficient advance telemetry, of course.

 The Orca-A class contains powerful mega-phasers powered directly by the warp cores.
 The redundancy arrangement of the cores ensures that there is not even a flicker as phaser fire completely drains the power of a warp core.
 This gives the Orca-A